lupyuen/lupyuen.github.io/README.md

-1. Lup Yuen's resume at https://lupyuen.github.io is powered by __JSON Resume__, the interoperable standard format for resumes: https://jsonresume.org/
+1. Lup Yuen's resume at https://lupyuen.github.io is powered by __JSON Resume__, the interoperable standard format for resumes: https://jsonresume.org

+    The resume uses the `StackOverflow` theme: https://www.npmjs.com/package/jsonresume-theme-stackoverflow

 1. To create your own resume, clone this repository and install the libraries: